450: Social anxiety makes it challenging to go out with friends

 Or is it something else?
 Note your thoughts down to gain some clarity.
 Once you know where your social anxiety is most triggered you can begin taking steps to support yourself.

-Bach Flower Remedies can be gently supportive for social anxiety
+Bach Flower Remedies for social anxiety

 Rescue Remedy is a calming combination remedy you can keep with you at all times and spray under your tongue, or into a bottle of water.

 There are also some individual remedies that are helpful:

 Mimulus: helps when you can name your anxiety and you know what’s bothering you.
 It’s also helpful for feeling shy.

 Aspen: helps when you feel vague unease and anxiety, you may feel shaky and can’t put your finger on why, yet the anxiety stays with you constantly.

 You can find out more about Bach flowers at bachcentre.com

 Social anxiety can feel very isolating but you are not alone.
 Consider reaching out for help to a trusted friend or someone experienced in offering anxiety support.

 An anxiety coach can help you explore and diffuse your anxiety triggers and share calming techniques with you to help you feel more at ease in any social situation.

 Find out about Anxiety Slayer Breakthrough Coaching Sessions here